page-header

 Class Notes: None

-There’s seriously never been something so “for everyone” in the 35-year history of Voicetrax.
+There’s seriously never been something so “for everyone” in the 37-year history of Voicetrax.
 We really mean it: Beginners, Intermediate and Advanced/Working Professional students, even Alumni!
 E.V.E.R.Y.O.N.E. is invited.
 This special lab was born from our desire to give back to our Voicetrax family and provides the virtual “bricks-and-mortar” for a FREE monthly workout group.
 For one day each month we are opening one of our Zoom channels for you to remotely drop in and work on whatever kind of script you choose including dialogues as we utilize breakout rooms for partners to practice in private.
 You’ll get the opportunity to receive performance feedback from your fellow students as well as providing constructive critiques of your own, which we all know very specifically helps with the ever-important self-direction skills necessary for success.
 Learn and have fun in a casual environment.
 And did we mention there could just maaaybe be a surprise pop-in by an elite Voicetrax Guest Director?
 Guess you’ll just have to show up to find out!

-• For Intermediate/Advanced
+• For INTERMEDIATE/ADVANCED

 Length: 12-hour four-week workshop